skarfie123/recipes/content/Konkani/2023-12-14_Peas Pulao.md

 4. wash 2 cups of rice, then add with 4 cups of water
 5. add 2 spoons salt
 6. transfer into rice cooker and leave to cook

+## Palak Pulao

+Instead of mint leaves and green peas, add a bowlful of chopped spinach.